jameshyojaelee/scPerturb-CMap/README.md

 - On HPCs with NVIDIA GPUs, CUDA is used; otherwise CPU is used with reasonable defaults.

 ## Acceptance Criteria
-1) Baseline scoring on the demo completes in under 60 seconds on a typical laptop.
+1) Baseline scoring on the demo completes in under 60 seconds on a typical laptop and reports z-scores/p-values.
 2) The DualEncoder improves Recall@50 over the baseline by at least 10% absolute on the demo (synthetic acceptance harness) when trained for a few epochs.
-3) The UI loads the demo and can export a ranked CSV from the results table.
+3) The UI loads the demo, surfaces target QC and MOA analytics, and can export a ranked CSV from the results table.

 Run a basic acceptance check: